241210008/241210008_COA/Experiment_04/readme_04.md

 ## Observations

-The simulation showed that the data entered serially into the first flip-flop and shifted sequentially through each stage with every clock pulse.
-The outputs at each stage changed accordingly, and the LEDs clearly indicated the movement of binary data.
+The simulation results showed that data entered serially into the first flip-flop and shifted through each stage one step at a time with every clock pulse.
+The outputs at each stage changed accordingly, and the LEDs clearly displayed the movement of binary data.

-It was observed that the data required multiple clock pulses to reach the final stage, confirming the step-by-step shifting mechanism of the register.
+It was also observed that multiple clock pulses were required for the data to reach the final stage, confirming the sequential shifting behavior.
 ---

 ## Working Principle